ntBre/ProgrammingProjects/Project01/README.md

 `tar` approach will be more convenient when the number of files increases in later projects.

-After somehow getting the files to your computer, you must open the file, read the data from each line into appropriate variables, and finally close the file.
+After somehow getting the files to your computer, you must a) open the file, b) read the data from each line into appropriate variables, and
+c) finally close the file.
 This sounds pretty straightforward, but it will introduce us to some important programming constructs.
 If you know some Python, give this a shot on your own.
 Otherwise, expand the code snippets below and type them into your editor of choice.
 It may